Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *Identification of designer.
 The author attribute shall identify the designer of the element.*

 #### 4.6.3 Design Relationships
+*A design relationship names an association or correspondence among two or more design entities.
+It provides a statement of fact about those design entities.*

+*Each design relationship in an SDD shall have a name (4.6.2.1) and a type (4.6.2.2).
+A design relationship shall identify the design entities participating in the relationship.*

+*There are no design relationships defined in this standard.
+Most design techniques use design relationships extensively.
+Normally these design relationships will be defined as part of a design viewpoint.
+For example, structured design methods are built around design relationships including input (datum I is an input to process A), output (datum O is an output of process A) and decompose (process A decompose into processes A1, A2, and A3) relationships.
+Object-oriented design methods use design relationships including encapsulation, generalisation, specialisation, composition, aggregation, realisation, and instantiation.*

 #### 4.6.4 Design Constraints
 ### 4.7 Design Overlays
 Design overlay usually used to add information to the existing views.
 This concept will be explained clearly when necessary in the design viewpoints section which is 5.